Hawkeye Episode 5 Recap: Dinner With Enemies, Old Suit, and a New Villain

 In the next scene, we see a visibly wounded Maya (Alaqua Cox) getting treated by her friend Kazi (Fra Fee).
 Maya tells Kazi about a masked figure turning up during the rooftop fight, but she doesn't who that person is.

 Next, we see Kate return to her hideout-cum-apartment, where she and Clint had a face-off with the Tracksuits earlier in the seasons.
 Surprise, Surprise!
 Yelena was already waiting for Kate in the shadows.
-However, she didn't seem keen on killing Kate and was instead preparing a plate of mac-and-cheese quite nonchalantly.
+However, she didn't seem keen on killing Kate and was instead preparing a plate of mac-and-cheese quite nonchalantly, treating the encounter as a casual dinner.
 She explains to an utterly confused Kate that she didn't wish to kill her on the rooftop.
 She merely wanted her out of harm's way.

 Yelena says she knows everything about Kate, from her dead father to her university GPA score.
 Tired of beating around the bush, Kate asks Yelena, “Are you in New York to see Clint Barton?”
 “No, no,” replies Kate simply, “I'm here to kill him.”
 She eventually hints that she has been hired by someone to kill Clint, staunchly believing he killed her sister Natasha (yet another jaw-dropping reveal for Kate).
 “Trail of blood that follows him, you could wrap around the entire world,” Yelena's hatred towards Clint is quite apparent here.